CudaText-addons/cuda_color_text/readme/readme.txt

 - show_on_map: Show added colored marks also on micro-map.

 Section [colors] contains keys "1" to "6" to define attributes for commands "Apply style 1" ...
 "Apply style 6".
-Format of each value: few comma-separated
+Format of each value: 4 comma-separated
 strings: color_background,color_font,color_border,font_styles

-- 'color_*' is empty or HTML color token like #aabbcc or #abc.
+- 'color_*' can be empty for "none color", or can be HTML color token like #AABBCC or #ABC.
-- 'font_styles' is empty or combination of chars:
+- 'font_styles' can be empty or combination of the following chars:
   'b' for bold
   'i' for italic
   's' for strikeout